webdetails/cdf/core-js/src/main/javascript/cdf/README.md

       <li>If you're interested in details about the Dashboard objects, start in the {@link cdf.dashboard.Dashboard|Dashboard} class.
 From
       there you can jump to the specific classes and their details.</li>

-      <li>If you want to go over the methods for the base component classes, start {@link cdf.components|here}.
+      <li>If you want to review the methods for the base component classes, start {@link cdf.components|here}.
       This module defines the {@link cdf.components.BaseComponent|BaseComponent} class (from where all other components inherit) and the {@link cdf.components.UnmanagedComponent|UnmanagedComponent} (from where most of the default components inherit).</li>